TerryIron/transconf/README.txt

-"""
 TransConf
 ---------

-TransConf is a framework based on Twisted, AMQP, SqlAlChemy.
+TransConf is a framework based on AMQP, Twisted, SqlAlChemy.

 Save in a shell.py: